tlswg/tls13-spec/draft-ietf-tls-tls13.md

   in this context with either with RSA using RSASSA-PKCS1-v1_5 or ECDSA.
 These values refer solely to signatures which appear in certificates (see
-  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages, even if they appear in the "signature_algorithms" list (this is necessary for backward compatibility with TLS 1.2).
-  Endpoints SHOULD NOT negotiate these algorithms but are permitted to do so solely for backward compatibility.
+  {{server-certificate-selection}}) and are not defined for use in signed TLS handshake messages, although they MAY appear in "signature_algorithms" and "signature_algorithms_cert" for backward compatibility with TLS 1.2, Endpoints SHOULD NOT negotiate these algorithms but are permitted to do so solely for backward compatibility.
 Clients offering these values MUST list